genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 After the Gradle task, there are two scripts (genesisInstall and remap) you can run using the Genesis IntelliJ Plugin explained next.

-The [genesisInstall script](../../../operations/commands/server-commands/#genesisinstall-script) step is required whenever editing files so it can propagate the correct changes into the area processes will read the files from the Genesis process respectively.
-You can run genesisInstall using the Genesis IntelliJ Plugin as shown below.
+The [genesisInstall script](../../../operations/commands/server-commands/#genesisinstall-script) step is required whenever editing files, so it can propagate the correct changes into the running processes.
+You can run it using the Genesis IntelliJ Plugin as shown below.

 ![Genesis Install](/img/intellij-genesisInstall.png)

 Apart from the genesisInstall, if the changes affect the Database schema (i.e. **-dictionary.kts** file changes)  we need to run [remap script](../../../operations/commands/server-commands/#remap-script) as well.
-This is because it implies updates to the Database Access Objects (DAOs), which will need to be rebuilt.
+This is because it implies that the Database Access Objects (DAOs) need to be rebuilt.
 You can also run remap using the Genesis IntelliJ Plugin, as shown below.

 ![Genesis Install](/img/intellij-remap.png)